Muhammad-Saad-2/Containerization-with-Docker/docker/dockertest/README.md

     * dev conatainer trouble shooting

 * Docker compose
-    * understanding the concept of Yaml file, what is compose yaml file, how it works and based on
+    * understanding the concept of Yaml file, what is compose yaml file
-    * writing a compose yaml file and why it is important and what benefits it has
+    * writing a compose yaml file
+    * how it plays the most important part in your container
+    * based on what compoenets we write a compose.yaml file

 * Compose DB